Gerald R. Ford-class aircraft carrier: First-of-class type design changes

-As construction of CVN-78 progressed, the shipbuilder discovered first-of-class type design changes, which it will use to update the model before the construction of the remaining vessels of its class.
+As construction of CVN-78 progressed, the shipbuilder made first-of-class type design changes, which it will use to update the model before the construction of the remaining vessels of its class.
 Several of these design changes related to EMALS configuration changes, which required electrical, wiring, and other changes within the ship.
 The Navy anticipates additional design changes stemming from remaining advanced arresting gear development and testing.
 According to the Navy, many of these 19,000 changes were programmed into the construction schedule early on—a result of the government's decision, at contract award, to introduce improvements to the ship's warfare systems during construction, which are heavily dependent on evolving commercial technologies.

 Naming

 There was a movement by the USS America Carrier Veterans' Association to have CVN-78 named after America rather than after President Ford.
 Eventually, the amphibious assault ship LHA-6 was named America.

 On 27 May 2011, the U.S. Department of Defense announced the name of CVN-79 would be USS John F. Kennedy.

 On 1 December 2012, Secretary of the Navy Ray Mabus announced that CVN-80 would be named USS Enterprise.
 The information was delivered during a prerecorded speech as part of the deactivation ceremony for the previous Enterprise (CVN-65).
 The future Enterprise (CVN-80) will be the ninth U.S. Navy ship to bear this name.

 On 20 January 2020, during a ceremony in Pearl Harbor, Hawaii, on Martin Luther King Jr. Day, Acting Secretary of the Navy Thomas B. Modly named a future Gerald R. Ford-class aircraft carrier in honor of World War II hero Doris Miller.
 This will be the first aircraft carrier named for an African American, and the first aircraft carrier to be named for a sailor in the enlisted ranks.
 It is the second ship named in honor of Miller, who was the first African American to be awarded the Navy Cross.

+On 13 January 2025, President Joe Biden announced that CVN-82 and CVN-83 would be named after former Presidents Bill Clinton and George W. Bush respectively.

 Ships in class

 There are expected to be ten ships of this class.
-To date, five have been announced:
+To date, six have been announced: